saltstack/salt/doc/ref/peer.rst

     on their minion ID, while target hosts can be matched by any of the :ref:`available matchers <targeting-compound>`.

     Note that globbing and regex matching on pillar values is not supported.
+You can only match exact values.

 Peer Runner Communication